Resident Playbook

 Resident Playbook is a 2025 South Korean television series created by Shin Won-ho and Lee Woo-jung, written by Kim Song-hee, directed by Lee Min-soo, and starring Go Youn-jung, Shin Si-ah, Kang You-seok, Han Ye-ji, and Jung Joon-won.
-It is a spin-off of the 2020–2021 series Hospital Playlist, and depicts the life and friendship of university hospital professors and doctors.
-It aired tvN from April 12, 2025 to May 18, 2025, every Saturday and Sunday at 21:10 (KST).
+This TV series is a spin-off of the 2020–2021 series Hospital Playlist, and depicts the life and friendship of university hospital professors and doctors.
+It aired on tvN from April 12, 2025, to May 18, 2025, every Saturday and Sunday at 21:10 (KST).
 It is available for streaming on Netflix in selected regions.

 Synopsis

 Set at the Jongno branch of Yulje Medical Center, the series follows the hospital lives and turbulent friendships of young obstetrics and gynaecology residents who proudly enter the unpopular department in an era of low birth rates.